 Pastry and People Watching

 Pass up the usual breakfast chains and walk across Decatur Street from Jackson Square to the Café Du Monde.
-There I like to indulge in one of the signature treats of New Orleans, beignets (ben-yeas), a light puff of French pastry covered with powdered sugar, perfectly accompanied by a cup of café au lait.
+There you should indulge in one of the signature treats of New Orleans, beignets (ben-yeas), a light puff of French pastry covered with powdered sugar, perfectly accompanied by a cup of café au lait.
 The beignets are fresh and hot and the aroma is heavenly.

 As you sit in this open café look around you.
 This is a perfect place to see some of the fun sights of New Orleans.